madrus/mdocs/docs/git/tools.md

 alias push=git push -u $*
 ```

-!!! important "No space in between!"
+!!! warning "No space in between!"

     Make sure there is no space between the alias and the equality sign `=`